Awards

 The Distinguished Faculty Governance Award of $1,500 was established by SACUA in 1986 and is funded by the Alumni Association.
 The criterion for the award is distinguished service to faculty governance over several years with an emphasis on university-wide service

 Current SACUA members are ineligible, as are those members from the immediate past year.
-All members of the University Senate (assistant, associate, and full professors, research scientists, and librarians who are Senate Members) are eligible.
+All members of the University Senate (assistant, associate, and full professors, research scientists, and librarians who are Senate Members, as well as clinical professors (assistant, associate, and full) and lecturers (I, II, III, and IV) with at least a 50% appointment) are eligible.

 Please submit nomination materials with the faculty awards nomination form.
 The deadline for the 2024 award cycle is May 3, 2024.